-\textit{AI for science} has seen a surge in popularity and adoption in general~\cite{osti_1604756}.
-Especially, paradigms with modern machine- and deep-learning techniques are transforming across broad scientific domains -- those are overwhelmed by large-scale intensive computations and/or large amount of high-dimensional data, including high-energy nuclear physics (HENP)~\cite{Boehnlein:2021eym, He:2023zin, Calafiura:2022ges}.
+\emph{\textbf{Summary}} --- The wave of \textit{AI for science} has witnessed a marked surge in popularity and adoption across the broader scientific spectrum~\cite{osti_1604756}.
+Particularly, paradigms with modern machine- and deep-learning techniques are transforming across various scientific domains -- primarily those overwhelmed by large-scale intensive computations and/or large amounts of high-dimensional data, including high-energy nuclear physics (HENP)~\cite{Boehnlein:2021eym, He:2023zin, Calafiura:2022ges}.
 The integration of machine learning techniques has led to remarkable advances and a host of results in the field, opening a new horizon for exploration and discovery.
-These ML-based methods have revolutionized the way of analyzing data, improved the ability to discover new phenomena and develop more efficient simulations.
+These ML-based methods have revolutionized the way of analyzing data, improved the ability to discover new phenomena, and fostered the development of more efficient simulations.
 HENP is an extremely fruitful area in this sense, and many advances have been made in the past decade~\cite{Bzdak:2019pkr, Fukushima:2020yzx, Bogdanov:2022faf}.
-We are in the right and exciting era to work in this direction and to further our understanding of QCD matter in extreme conditions.
+We are in the right and exciting era to work in this direction and to amplify our understanding of QCD matter in extreme conditions.

-This review aims to provide an overview of the current applications of ML in HENP theory studies, and to highlight some of the recent developments in this rapidly-evolving crossing field.
-Several aspects, revolving around ML for theoretical study of extreme QCD matter exploration, are discussed: from data analysis in high energy heavy-ion collisions(HICs) sector, to improving lattice QCD/QFT simulations, and to the inference of Neutron Star(NS) interior matter properties, covering the current efforts for strongly interacting nuclear matter study.
-Then a refined advanced development summary and discussion is presented in the last chapter to try to form a common ground from a methodology perspective in inspiring further exploration.
+This review aims to provide an overview of the current applications of ML in HENP theoretical studies, while spotlighting some of the recent developments in this rapidly evolving crossing field.
+Several aspects are reviewed, revolving around ML for the theoretical study of extreme QCD matter exploration, ranging from data analysis in high energy heavy-ion collisions(HICs) sector, advancing lattice QCD/QFT simulations, to the inference of Neutron Star(NS) interior matter properties, thereby encapsulating the ongoing endeavors in the study of strongly interacting nuclear matter.
+Subsequently, a refined advanced development summary and discussion are presented in the last chapter, trying to form a common ground from a methodology perspective in inspiring further exploration.